 In each painting Cory employs the Victorian-era form of secret communication called Floriography (The Language of Flowers) where every flower, plant and herb has a specific meaning.
 She also employs occult symbolism, specifically that of witchcraft and Satanism, and additionally Norse Paganism.

-Cory currently resides in her hometown with her husband, Justin, ten rescue cats and one rescue husky.
-She is vegan, enjoys walks in the forest, cemeteries, horror movies, metal and beer.
+Cory currently resides in her hometown with her husband, Justin, and ten rescues.
+She identifies as a Satanisk Häxa, is vegan and enjoys the forest, cemeteries, horror movies, metal and red wine.